WalrusNetwork/markdown-content/README.md

 There is not much to this, their routes are mostly hardcoded and we don't expect much change on those.
 In the directory tree shown above, `Page Name` would be the exact same name as the url, e.g. `privacy` would be `/privacy`, which shows you the Privacy Policy.
 Yet again, these have to be translated to several languages used by the website, so it follows the same naming schema as guides, which is naming files translations by their 2 characters locale name.

 ### Misc

+The website is redeployed on every push to master in this repository.

 If there is anything you don't understand, please contact your department head or a website developer to help you sort these out.